trampgeek/moodle-qtype_coderunner/README.md

  1. **matlab_function**.
 This is the only supported matlab question type and isn't really intended for general use outside the University of Canterbury.
-It assumes matlab is installed on the server at the path "/usr/local/Matlab2012a/bin/glnxa64/MATLAB".
+It assumes matlab is installed on the server and can be run with the shell command "/usr/local/bin/matlab_exec_cli".
 A ".m" test file is built that contains a main test function, which executes all the supplied test cases, followed by the student code which must be in the form of one or more function declarations.
 That .m file is executed by Matlab,